scottparry/hashpass/README.md

 ### Description
 <p>HashPass is a Stateless Password Manager written in PHP.</p>

 <p>Using the same input of full name, website & master password, HashPass will always return the same secure password.
-This means you do not need to store passwords anywhere, ever!</p>
+This means you only need to remember your master password to use secure passwords everywhere.
+You also do not need to store passwords anywhere, ever!</p>

 <p>Simply access HashPass whenever you need to recalculate a password.</p>